Use our guide to help you select the correct level class for you.

-Classes are specifically structured to strengthen birthing muscles, reduce backache, and speed up post-birth recovery.
+Pre-natal classes are specifically structured to strengthen birthing muscles, reduce backache, and speed up post-birth recovery.
 Our pregnancy teachers are all mums themselves with extensive specialist training, and classes often include discussion of how your pregnancy is progressing, where the teacher will offer guidance, support and advice.
 Classes are fun and informative, offering guidance in preparation for the birthing process and they are also focused on building strength and confidence for both the pregnancy and labour.
 Breathing techniques and other techniques are used to inspire trust and confidence.
 This class is suitable for all levels and for women who have never practiced yoga before.
 This class is open to those who have completed 12 weeks of pregnancy.

-Raja Yoga is a class that delves into the philosophy of `Yoga’ by expanding and considering its principles.
+Raja yoga is a class that delves into the philosophy of `Yoga’ by expanding and considering its principles.
 We start with a short meditation to relax and focus the attention.
 Through discussion of the practice of asanas, onwards to pranayama and meditation, and to the final step of Samadhi, Faustomaria expands the meaning of the journey of Self Realization.

 Restorative yoga uses asana (physical poses) to help you restore your energy.
 Classes focus on asanas that relax and support your body and you’ll be taught how to use your breath to de-stress.
 Suitable for all, as restorative yoga is an important part of a regular practice.
 Particularly recommended if you need to recharge your batteries!